dindapw/peterparker/README.md

 # peterparker

+<p>Welcome.</p>
-Welcome to this project.
-The name peterparker is inspired by the random user airflow created during a [quickstart instalation tutorial](https://airflow.apache.org/docs/apache-airflow/stable/start/local.html).
+The name **peterparker** for this project is inspired by the random user airflow created during a [quickstart instalation tutorial](https://airflow.apache.org/docs/apache-airflow/stable/start/local.html).
 This project attempts to build a simple data warehouse out of [this dataset](https://www.kaggle.com/edgartanaka1/tmdb-movies-and-series).

-## Pre pipeline
+## Prepipeline
 1. The pipeline assumes that the **source dataset is stored in AWS S3** somehow.
    - In this simulation, [the dataset](https://www.kaggle.com/edgartanaka1/tmdb-movies-and-series) is downloaded manually to a local machine.
    - Then uploaded to s3 using [upload_to_s3.py](https://github.com/dindapw/peterparker/blob/main/peterparker/upload_to_s3.py) script.
-2. The pipeline is deployed in AWS EC2, and scheduled in this [Airflow](http://3.26.36.18:8080/).
+2. The pipeline is deployed in AWS EC2, and scheduled in Airflow (which also deployed in EC2).
    - Credential for S3 and PostgreSQL is saved in configuration file inside the EC2 server.
    - Environment variables is an option to set credentials but it's quite annoying to use back and forth between local machine venv and server.
    - Tutorial on how to setup free EC2 to host airflow can be read [here](https://medium.com/@dindapw/install-airlfow-2-0-on-awss-free-tier-ec2-8ab4b70d8d)